Estimated reading time: 7 minutes

 Processing Power Of A Smartphone

-Back in the day, assessing processing power was easy – the bigger the number, the better.
+In the day, assessing processing power was easy – the bigger the number, the better.

 Today, in the age of octa-core chips, things are not so clear-cut.